tartaglialabIIT/scRAPID/README.md

 # scRAPID
 single-cell transcriptomic-based RnA-Protein Interaction Detection

-This repository includes data and codes associated with the manuscript [**Fiorentino et al, Predcition of protein-RNA interactions from single-cell transccriptomic data, bioRxiv, 2023**](addurl).
+This repository includes data and codes associated with the manuscript [**Fiorentino et al, Prediction of protein-RNA interactions from single-cell transccriptomic data, bioRxiv, 2023**](addurl).

 * The folder [Reproducibility](/Reproducibility/) contains the codes needed to reproduce the results shown in the manuscript, including data pre-processing, Gene Regulatory Network inference, evaluation of protein-RNA interaction inference and plotting the results.
 * The folder [Tutorial](/Tutorial/) contains a guided tutorial to run the scRAPID pipeline on a new single-cell transcriptomic dataset.